Offices in Winston-Salem, Charlotte, High Point & Greensboro

 When does this “new law” go into effect?

-The expansion of the provisional waiver program goes into effect on August 29, 2016.
+The expansion of the provisional waiver program went into effect on August 29, 2016.

 What should I do if I think I may qualify for the provisional waiver?